otaku-overclocks/osu-rank/README.md

 _Icon by [Xial](https://osu.ppy.sh/u/Xial)_

-# osu!rank 4.3.2
+# osu!rank 4.4.0

-Small open-source utility to show your rank or compare two players without the need to open the website
+Small open-source utility to show your rank or compare two players without the need to open the website (osu! and Ripple)

 Requires you to use your own API key, available [here](http://osu.ppy.sh/p/api).
 Just fill in whatever name and website, it's automated.